aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkboxactivexcontrol/_index.md

 ```

-For the description of this property, please see [getPicturePosition()](../../com.aspose.cells/checkboxactivexcontrol\#getPicturePosition--)
+Sets the location of the control's picture relative to its caption.

 **Parameters:**
 | Parameter | Type | Description |